anfpara-source/nakamotoinstitute.org/app/pages/mempool/the-bitcoin-central-banks-perfect-monetary-policy.md

+---
+title: The Bitcoin Central Bank's Perfect Monetary Policy
+author: pierre-rochard
+date: 2013-12-15
+added: 2013-12-15
+excerpt: The Bitcoin Central Bank will be the longest lasting institution of its kind thanks to the anti-fragile independent monetary policy it has set in stone.
+image: spongebob-and-patrick.png
+image_alt: Spongebob and Patrick
+---
 The following post provides an analytical framework so that critics and proponents of Bitcoin’s monetary policy can engage in a constructive debate.

 Bitcoin has a central bank called the “Bitcoin network,” which we will refer to as the Bitcoin Central Bank (BCB).
 This central bank issues a currency called “bitcoins” and processes the transfer of bitcoins between accounts.
 The BCB’s rule-based monetary policy was set at its creation and its independence is secured by the distributed nature of the underlying network.
 This non-discretionary monetary policy can best be described as asymptotic money supply targeting (AMST).